rafaelsetragni/awesome_notifications/README.md

 ## Notification Life Cycle

-Notifications are received by local code or FCM using native code, so the messages will appears immediately or at schedule time, independent of your application state.
+Notifications are received by local code or Push service using native code, so the messages will appears immediately or at schedule time, independent of your application state.

 ![](https://raw.githubusercontent.com/rafaelsetragni/awesome_notifications/master/example/assets/readme/notification-life-cycle.png)